eejlny/SGRACEx1/README.md

 Higher performance is possible with multithreaded configurations with up to 4 threads possible in Zynq device.
 The design is compatible with Versal/Alveo boards alghough further optimization work will be needed.
 A compiler is also under development to easy target other more complex models such as graph-transformers etc to the accelerator.

-Contact as if you want to know more and explore possible collaborations.
+Contact as if you want to know more and explore possible collaborations (jose.nunez.yanez@upm.es).